Sarah

 Ali

 Ali is a Fear Free certified veterinary technician.
 She joined Spicewood Springs Animal Hospital in October 2016 and has been involved with animal rescue since moving to Austin in 2011.
 She has two rescue dogs, Lucy and Justine, and has a sweet spot for all bully breeds.
-Outside of her work with SSAH, she is starting an organization to help temporarily care for pets of survivors of domestic violence.
+In her free time, Ali enjoys exploring her community through books, film, and art.

 Chastity